 Sound effects can make or break a project.
-Did you know that 70% of viewers say sound quality impacts their perception of a video?
+Did you know that 70% of viewers say that sound quality impacts their perception of a video?
 Adding sound effects isn’t just about filling silence; it’s about creating an emotional connection with your audience.
 Whether you’re working on a short film, a podcast, or an online ad, the right sound can elevate your content and keep viewers engaged.

 Let’s dive into the world of sound effects and discover how they can transform your work.